rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  the horror of war and how that can change and erode your character.
 *  And then I learned that traumatic brain injury can be a big part of that and that those two
 *  things may be tangled together in ways that are impossible to unravel.
-*  But what's really interesting about Robert Card and other people I've talked to who've
+*  What's really interesting about Robert Card and other people I've talked to who've never
-*  never deployed, but they've been around a lot of blast is if you sent them into a typical
+*  deployed but they've been around a lot of blast is if you sent them into a typical army
-*  army clinic and had them list their symptoms, they would probably get diagnosed with PTSD.
+*  clinic and had them list their symptoms, they would probably get diagnosed with PTSD.
 *  They're sleepless.
 *  They have anxiety.
 *  They have panic attacks.
 *  They are socially withdrawn.
 *  They're depressed.
-*  So there are all these things that we have long thought are products of war, of combat
+*  So there are all these things that we have long thought are products of war, of combat,
 *  that may actually be an underlying condition that is not related to war at all.
 *  You know, to put it in the plainest terms possible, it's basically related to a workplace
 *  safety issue that we haven't acknowledged or addressed.